Joseon Army: Office of Martial Arts Guards

-King Jeongjo's journey to Suwon Hwaseong accompanied by the Muyebyeolgam.

 The Muyecheong (武藝廳, Office of Martial Arts Guards), also called Muye Byeolgam (武藝別監) or Mugam (武監), was a Joseon dynasty military office responsible for guarding the king.
 Established in 1630 (King Injo, year 8) with an initial roster of 30 men under the authority of the Hunryeondogam (Training Command), it drew its personnel from cavalry, infantry, and special units, expanding to 198 men by 1802 (King Sunjo, year 2).
 In 1781 (King Jeongjo, year 5), the force was divided into two companies, each led by one commander and subdivided into five units of about ten soldiers each, with leadership assigned during drills to acting captains called haengsu byeolgam.
 Within the corps, the Daeryeong Muyecheong (待令武藝廳) consisted of 46 men and the Garyeong Muyecheong (假待令武藝廳) of 40, both wearing red uniforms and carrying swords while on duty.
 Another 87 men of the Mun Muyecheong (門武藝廳) guarded palace gates, dressed in red robes (hongcheollik) with yellow grass hats adorned with tiger whiskers; two-thirds carried guns while the rest held truncheon-like weapons called samneungjang.
 During grand court assemblies, when armored guards (gapsa) escorted the king, those carrying truncheons switched to decorated staves, and when accompanying the royal procession outside the palace, unit leaders wore military uniforms with swords only.
 Additional specialized divisions included the Namyeo Muyecheong (藍輿武藝廳, 19 men), Guhumuyecheong (九帿武藝廳, 4 men), and Hwabyeong Muyecheong (火兵武藝廳, 2 men), who wore black uniforms but otherwise followed the same ceremonial dress as the gate guards.
 Altogether, this organization formed a highly structured body of elite martial guards dedicated to the king’s protection.
 In 1894, the Martial Arts Department disbanded after the Gabo Reforms and the Eulmi Incident as part of the military reforms leading to the establishment of the Imperial Korean Armed Forces.

 Three Military Garrisons

-The Office of Royal Genealogy and the Bureau of Records of the Royal Genealogy During the Reign of King Yeongjo.